-Students will be introduced to medical laboratory procedures for preparation of specimen collection and basic laboratory procedures for urine, capillary blood collection, sputum and stool.
-Diagnostic tests and procedures will be discussed in this course.
-Students will learn to instruct and prepare patients for procedures and tests including EKG's, urinalysis and other diagnostic tests and procedures.
-Methods of infection control, universal precautions, OSHA Blood Borne Pathogens, and the importance of asepsis and sterilization techniques are practiced.
+Students will be introduced to the medical laboratory procedures for preparation of specimen collection and basic laboratory procedures for urine, sputum, and stool.
+Diagnostic tests and procedures will be discussed in the course.
+Students will be introduced to vital signs and body measurements.
+The student will learn to instruct and prepare patients for procedures and other diagnostic tests.
+Methods of infection control, universal precautions, OSHA Bloodborne Pathogens, and the importance of asepsis and sterilization techniques are practiced.
+Upon completion of this course, students will know the proper procedures for taking bodily fluid samples, how to assist the physician with general, physical, and pediatric examinations, and imaging and radiological procedures.
+Student will learn how to communicate the results with the doctor and to notify the patient.